Find Mapbox-related terms and their definitions.

 style-optimized vector tiles

-Style-optimized vector tiles remove any layers or features in the tile that are not represented by a Mapbox style.
+Style-optimized vector tiles remove any layers or features in a tile that are not represented by a given Mapbox style.

 The Mapbox Styles API allows you to programmatically read and write map styles, fonts, and sprites.

-Telemetry is the process in which anonymous sensors create maps based on where people are moving.
+Telemetry is a process in which automatic sensors create and update maps by gathering anonymized data about where and how people are moving.

 TileMill was a desktop application for designing maps that has been deprecated.
 Mapbox Studio is the modern alternative to TileMill.